1morsj/fluffy-sniffle/_posts/2024-07-29-must-read-books.md

 ---
 layout: post
-title:  'Must-Read Books for Men: A Curated List with Insights'
+title:  'Must-Read Books: A Curated List with Insights'
 date:   2024-07-29 12:37:00 +0530
 categories: Lists
 tags: reading, literature
 ---

-## Must-Read Books for Men: A Curated List with Insights
+## Must-Read Books: A Curated List with Insights

-This post delves into ten recommended books for men, providing a brief overview of their significance and drawing from various sources.
+This [article](https://www.timesnownews.com/lifestyle/books/features/books-every-man-should-read/photostory/112035901.cms/10) recommends ten books for men.
+I am not sure why it is recommended for "men", but adding it for later reading/reference.

 ### Recommended Books